“It Doesn’t Describe Them, it Infects Them”: Quick Comment on “Barry’s Economics” Episode

 I had a fairly disconcerting experience when I was a 9th grade spectator at our school’s varsity basketball game.
 It was a rural school, Kindergarten through 12th in the same building.
 Maybe 30 kids per grade, so we knew pretty much everyone, or so I thought.
 But as I was watching the game, one of the players, maybe two years old than myself, a member of our church, our mothers were friends, became instantly unrecognizable.

-I lost the flow of the game and became hypnotically focused on this one person.
+At any rate, I had this Wordnesia experience of a person when I was in 9th grade.
 I tried to juggle the knowledge of his “familiarity” with his sudden alien strangeness.
 His bearing no longer conformed to anyone recognizable.
-But in a deeper sense, I was noticing him for the first time.
-Noticing the discrepancy between the mask of confidence he was trying to wear (the identity he was trying to present) and the unfamiliar reality of himself.
+But I was also noticing him for the first time.
+Noticing the discrepancy between the mask of confidence he was trying to wear (the identity he was trying to present), my interpretation of his projected identity, and the unfamiliar reality of himself, which I’d never noticed until that moment.

 And the alien feeling spread to the entire gymnasium.
 My hometown crowd, all familiar faces, looked like they were all struggling with masks.
 It was as if the known character of each person was peeling from their bodies, revealing a routine pretense, which was their public persona, which also revealed something of the real human being struggling with fear and doubt.

-I also seemed alien.
-I had never noticed how herky jerky I behaved.
-I tried to snap out of this alternate reality, but it stuck around for a long half-hour and then a milder version never fully dissipated the rest of my life.
-I became even more self-conscious, more herky-jerky, and felt more like a fraud who didn’t know how to stop being a fraud.
+I tried to snap out of this alternate reality, but it stuck around for a long half-hour and then perhaps a milder version never fully dissipated the rest of my life.
+At any rate, thereafter I became even more self-conscious, more herky-jerky, and felt more like a fraud who didn’t know how to stop being a fraud.

 But at the same time – and this is far more important – the effect was not one of haughty disdain for myself or others, but an unprecedented feeling of sorrow for the real human beings I’d never noticed before.
 Beneath the smiles and cheers they looked sad or tired.

-Sheer forgetfulness may have been the key accident opening this glimpse into more subtle realities simmering beneath the surface presentation; beneath the scripts that often trap us into being people we weren’t meant to be.
+Sheer forgetfulness may have been the accidental drug, but it did seem to open a glimpse into more subtle realities simmering beneath the surface presentation; beneath the scripts that often trap us into being people we weren’t meant to be.
 Where familiarity once was, now bewildered human forms could be discerned.
 The vague outline of a soul writhing in a spider’s web or a cocoon, depending on whether they would emerge or not.

 Read More »